BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Introduction

 After correcting for lensing magnification, \citet{koko23} used the relations of \citet{gree05} to derive $\log_{10}(M_{\BH}/M_{\odot})=8.17\pm0.42$ (from broad \hb luminosity and width) and $\log_{10}(M_{\BH}/M_{\odot})=8.01\pm0.40$ (from a calibration based on $L_{5100}$).
 Assuming the conservative case of a stellar-only continuum (i.e., no AGN), \citet{koko23} determine $\log_{10}(M_{\rm *}/M_{\odot})<8.7$ (corrected for gravitational lensing).
 The bolometric luminosity is estimated as $L_{\rm bol}=(6.6\pm3.1)\times10^{45}$\,erg\,s$^{-1}$, using the \hb-based relation of \citet{ster12}.

 Together, this suggests that \UC features an extremely overmassive black hole, undergoing rapid accretion ($\lambda_{\rm Edd}\sim40\%$).
 This was further explored by \citet{zhanH25}, who used the empirical model \textlcsc{trinity} \citep{zhan23} to show that the black hole of \UC is overmassive for its redshift, similar to other high-redshift galaxies detected with JWST (e.g., UHZ1; \citealt{nata24}).
-While many other overmassive black holes have been discovered at $z>5$ (e.g., \citealt{goul23,uble23,furt24,maio24,maio25_QSO1,napo24,akin25,deug25,naid25,juod25,rina25}), \UC remains among the earliest and most overmassive black holes in the observable Universe.
+While many other overmassive black holes have been discovered at $z>5$ (e.g., \citealt{goul23,uble23,furt24,maio24,maio25_QSO1,akin25,deug25,naid25,napo25,juod25,rina25}), \UC remains among the earliest ($z=8.5$, or $\sim600$\,Myr after the Big Bang) and most overmassive ($M_{\rm BH}/M_*\gtrsim0.06$) black holes in the observable Universe.

 In this work, we present new JWST/NIRSpec IFU observations of \UC, taken as part of the BlackTHUNDER survey.
 In Section \ref{obs_sec}, we detail the JWST/NIRSpec IFU data used for this work, as well as archival JWST/NIRCam data.
 Section \ref{specsec} is an overview of our spectral extraction and fitting routine.
 We use the best-fit values to estimate several properties of \UC in Section \ref{analysis_sec}, and discuss the nature and evolution of this source in Section \ref{disc_sec}.
 We conclude in Section \ref{conc_sec}.